 - Requiring manufacturers to disclose diagnostic tools, source code, and software developed by the manufacturer at significant cost and provide access to tightly controlled supply chains to unaffiliated, unvetted third parties would place proprietary corporate information and sensitive customer information in the hands of unknown actors, creating a new set of intellectual property rights concerns and cybersecurity vulnerabilities.

-Facial recognition technology can be utilized in a variety of use cases, many of which can improve security and access for individuals using services online.
-Facial recognition technology can enable remote access to essential services, removing location- and mobility-based barriers to access.
-In addition, different types of facial recognition technology can be used to stop fraud and protect consumers.
+Facial recognition technology and other forms of biometric identification can be utilized in a variety of use cases, many of which can improve security and access for individuals using services.
+Biometric technology can enable remote access to essential services, removing location- and mobility-based barriers to access.
+In addition, different types of biometric technology can be used to facilitate entry, stop fraud, and protect consumers.

 The state program supports the following principles:

-- TechNet will oppose any legislation that prohibits or effectively prohibits the use of facial recognition technology.
+- TechNet will oppose any legislation that prohibits or effectively prohibits the use of facial recognition or biometric technology except where there is a specific, unacceptably high-risk case identified and the legislation is narrowly tailored to address that unacceptable risk.

 - Legislation should not reduce access to non-identifiable diverse datasets necessary to train models to reduce bias.